albertan017/LLM4Decompile/README.md

 cd LLM4Decompile
 pip install -r requirements.txt

-# Before run the evaluation script, plase update the model_path to your local mdoel path.
+# Before running the evaluation script, please update the model_path to your local model path.
 bash ./scripts/run_evaluation_llm4decompile.sh
 ```

 ## On Going
-LLM4Binary: We plan to include larger dataset to pre-train the model with assembly code and C code.
+* Larger training dataset with the cleaning process.

-Decompiler-ALL: Support popular languages/platforms and settings (e.g., decompile multiple functions).
+* Support for popular languages/platforms and settings.
+* Support for executable binaries.
+* Integration with decompilation tools (e.g., Ghidra, Rizin)

 ## License
 This code repository is licensed under the MIT and DeepSeek License.

-## Contact

-If you have any questions, please raise an issue.

-## Thoughts

-The conversation about the language model decompiler that took place on [Reddit](https://www.reddit.com/r/MachineLearning/comments/123asbg/d_can_we_train_a_decompiler/) roughly a year ago was quite fascinating to us.

 ## Citation
 ```